bezabu/pp5-drf-api2/README.md

 ## Deployment

+The frontend and backend of this project have been combined into one repository, and therefore one heroku app.
 The following steps were taken to deploy this project to Heroku:

 1. Create new app in Heroku, selecting Europe as the region

-2. In Settings, config vars, add the config vars CLOUDINARY_URL, DATABASE_URL, DISABLE_COLLECTSTATIC, ALLOWED_HOST, CLIENT_ORIGIN and SECRET_KEY
+2. In Settings, config vars, add the config vars CLOUDINARY_URL, DATABASE_URL, DISABLE_COLLECTSTATIC, ALLOWED_HOST, CLIENT_ORIGIN and SECRET_KEY, ensuring that ALLOWED_HOST and CLIENT_ORIGIN are the URL of the hosted heroku site.

 3. In the Deploy section, go to deployment method, select GitHub, search for the repository and click connect.